Vortex-scripts/BloxyBin-Key-System/README.md

 })
 ```

 The more complex the bypass key, the harder it is for people to guess.
-However, people can use other scripts to get the key or "crack" your script by reverse engeneering obfuscation, which is why I reccomend one of two option.
+However, people can use other scripts to get the key or "crack" your script by reverse engineering obfuscation, which is why I recommend one of two options.

 1) Moving the file somewhere outside of workspace, only putting it in when you are loading your script
-2) Not including this into your script
+2) Not including this in your script

 **Use this responsibly**

 ## Recommended & unrecommended setup
 I recommended that you first set your paste to have a Key (Obviously).
-You can create a key by [going here](https://bloxybin.com/account/dashboard?=key_api) after logging in to BloxyBin, and selecting a paste to have a key.
+You can create a key by [going here](https://bloxybin.com/account/dashboard?=key_api) after logging in to BloxyBin and selecting a paste to have a key.

 Next, the paste should be a loadstring, leading to the main script.
 The script itself should be obfuscated since there is a key involved.
 If you don't have money for one, I suggest using [this Lua Obfuscator](https://luaobfuscator.com).
-It's free and does a good job obfuscating scripts.
+It's free and does a good job of obfuscating scripts.

 Now for the actual script, it should be done something like this.